 • MIER, Samuel, superposed rifle with cap box

-• MIER, Samuel, half stock rifle with patch box
+• MIER, Samuel, half stock percussion rifle with patch box and snail bolster

 • SLONAKER, George, percussion rifle